LSFLK/Copper/README.md

     - [POSTFIXADMIN](http://postfixadmin.sourceforge.net/)Supported by Postfix alias.
 Can be managed through  web interface
   - [x] WEBmail client
     - [RAINLOOP](https://www.rainloop.net/) : web client to access mail for users.
+  - [x] openLDAP
+    - openLDAP server and a phpldapadmin will be installed for ldap configuration

 ## How to Setup